leanna-eldridge/spacegame/README.md

 # spacegame
-Copy of my 2021 space game project.
+Copy of my 2022 space game project, written in Scala.

 Controls:
 - Press ENTER to start or replay